 Leadership skills and a passion in not settling for “good enough” drives her enthusiasm to continually improve the culture that reflects the values and behaviours of Pure Innovations.

-Louise is also chair of two other charities – Smart Works and Pure Insight.
+Louise is also chair of two other charities – Sector 3 and Pure Insight.
 She utilises her experience and knowledge to ensure these charities are financially sustainable, aspirational for growth with an infrastructure to realise its potential.
 Risk, governance and compliance are managed with and thru the board and senior managers.